Build Resilience by Stitching Slowly Through the Year

 First Chaos Then Calm

-Ironically, I create a lot of my own stress.
-Since we moved into our house way back in September 2020, I have moved my sewing room from one room to another, up and down stairs multiple times, and packed and unpacked while skilled workers finished our basement.
+Ironically, I create a lot of stress.
+Since we moved into our farmhouse in September 2020, I have moved my sewing room from one room to another, up and down stairs multiple times, and packed and unpacked while skilled workers finished our basement.
 Hopefully, today marks the end of all this upheaval because an Amish man is installing new cabinets, drawers, shelves, and a window seat in my sewing room.
 It looked like this before Eli arrived this morning, and the work will be done later this afternoon.
 Yes, there will be a reveal party!

 Right now I need to calm the crazy and just decide what I’m going to cook for supper.
 Then I can start finding a home for all my favorite things.
 This space is a gift, and I plan to enjoy it!